angelovangel/beautiful-jekyll/_posts/2017-10-19-TRACEView.md

 ![A view of the chromatographic traces in the app]({{site.baseurl}}/img/trace1.png)

-If you have many samples, a nice comparative overview gives the "simulated TLC" view:
+If you have many samples, a nice comparative overview gives the "simulated TLC":

 ![trace2.png]({{site.baseurl}}/img/trace2.png)